bgauslin/eleventy/src/content/slides/shotgun.md

 view: slides

 title: Shotgun Renovation in Faubourg Saint John
+description: Breathing new life into an 1890s New Orleans shotgun house.
 image: listing-dining-living
 ---
-Breathing new life into an 1890s New Orleans shotgun house.